conwilso92/homelab-infrastructure-docs/README.md

 - network diagram
 - storage layout documentation
 - service-by-service application notes
-- cybersecurity lab documentation for Kali Linux and pfSense
+- cybersecurity lab documentation for Kali Linux
+- mini-rack network upgrade to expand the lab with OPNsense routing, Pi-hole and Unbound for DNS services, a Ubiquiti 10Gb managed switch for improved local transfer speeds, and a UniFi access point for wireless coverage